The theology company logo

 Wednesday 22 August 2007

-Lo page 37: 'every entangled state of any number n of remove subsystems is non -local . . .
+Lo page 37: 'every entangled state of any number n of remote subsystems is non -local . . .
 The only states that are totally consistent with the EPR assumption are direct product states.'
 Lo, Popescu and Spiller

 [page 154]

-The Carnot cycle shows how effectively we can combine lots of small contributions into a large contribution, rather like a bank. ['probabilistically combine'; algorithmic combination can give 100% efficiency]
+The Carnot cycle shows how effectively we can combine lots of small contributions into a large contribution, rather like a bank. ['probabilistically combine'; algorithmic combination can give 100% efficiency].

-The universe has structure because it was (and remains a unity.
+The Universe has structure because it was (and remains a unity.
 Quantum mechanics reveals the mechanism by which unity generates structure.
 We start with a complete set of basis states.

 You can't expect to understand a network by taking it to pieces.
 You cannot read all the traffic, but you can count it, and this is what quantum mechanics does.
 This is how we understand entanglement.